 It may well be that specific channels aren’t adding anything to the customer experience.
 In fact, they may even be detracting something away from the experience to the point where the customer gets frustrated and loses interest in your brand.

-Then, you need to analyze the data to create your segments.
+Then, you need to analyze the data to create your segments (either manually or with specialized customer segmentation software).
 This will then allow you to build more accurate buyer personas of your customers that are based on a set of shared attributes.
 In other words, who are they, and what motivates them?

 Next, you can create a customer journey map for each separate buyer persona.
 This should look like a flowchart and, as mentioned earlier, should be a visual representation of their journey, including what channels they use, how they use them, and what actions they take (and when).

 Once you’ve done all that, you can then build experiences around each map, optimizing messages and communications so that they’re tailored to each segment.

 Remember, there are five stages in our hero’s journey and each one holds value.